The Types of Firearms Licences in

 Under the new gun laws there are various levels of Firearms

 Licences.
-You will need a licence to legally possess the firearms you
+You need a licence to legally possess the firearms you

 already own, to acquire new ones, to purchase ammunition and to borrow

-If you possess a firearm without a licence, you are committing
+firearms.
+If you possess a firearm without a licence, you are

-criminal offences punishable by up to 5 years in prison and your
+committing criminal offences punishable by up to 5 years in prison and

 Possession Only (POL)